Attachment Series Part 3: How to Fix Anxious Attachment Style

 We understand that the desire to change how you approach relationships might feel like you’re fixing something broken.
 But you’re not broken.
 Change is just self-improvement, and there isn’t a single person who couldn’t benefit from it in some form or another.

 Schedule a consultation with Inner Balance Counseling today.
-Our clinically-trained therapists can help you establish the right behaviors to feel more secure in your relationships.
+Our clinically-trained therapists can help you establish the right behaviors to feel more secure in your relationships through individual and couples counseling.
 Healthy attachments are possible.
 Reach out today.